vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 It takes an integer as parameter:
 1.  if it's 0, then the factorial is 1
-2.  otherwise we should the recur on n-1.
-Unfortunately we cannot, because we don't have a name to refer to itself.
+2.  otherwise we should recur on n-1.
+Unfortunately, we cannot.
+We don't have a name to refer to itself.
 Good place  for our placeholder, isn't it?

-For the moment, we can compute just the factorial of 0.
+This function is able to compute just the factorial of 0.
+What we do want to do is pass to it the recursive step to execute.

 How can we assign a name to the next recursive step?
-By wrapping all in a new function.
+By wrapping everything in a new function.

 {% highlight clojure linenos=table %}
 ((fn [recursive-step]